minvws/nl-covid19-coronacheck-website/_questions/en/1-6-welke-informatie-staat-in-mijn-QR-code.md

 Due to privacy the controller won’t always see all the details above.

 ### The international QR code
-From July 1, if you’re traveling with the CoronaCheck app, more personal details are visible during checks at location entrances or border controls.
-This is an official agreement within Europe (Digital Coronavirus Certificate).
-The controller is unable to see whether you have a test, recovery or vaccination certificate.
+If you’re traveling with the CoronaCheck app, more personal details are visible during checks at location entrances or border controls.
+This is due to an official agreement within Europe (Digital Coronavirus Certificate).

 Depending on the certificate, the inspector sees:

 - The type of test, the date of testing, and the test result, or;
 - The type of vaccine, the vaccination date, and the test result, or;
 - The recovery certificate details;